History of the FIFA World Cup: 1960s

 Chile hosted the 1962 World Cup.
 Two years before the tournament, an earthquake struck, the largest ever recorded at 9.5 magnitude, prompting officials to rebuild due to major damage to infrastructure.
 When the competition began, two of the best players were in poor form as Pelé was injured in Brazil's second group match against Czechoslovakia.
 Also, the Soviet Union saw their goalkeeper Lev Yashin show poor form including a 2–1 loss to hosts Chile as the hosts captured third place.

 The competition was also marred by overly defensive and often violent tactics.
 This poisonous atmosphere culminated in what was known as the Battle of Santiago first round match between Italy and Chile in which Chile won 2–0.
 Prior to the match, two Italian journalists wrote unflattering articles about the host country.
 In the match, players on both sides made deliberate attempts to harm opponents though only two players from Italy were sent off by English referee Ken Aston.
 In the end, the Italian team needed police protection to leave the field in safety.

-When the final whistle blew, Brazil beat Czechoslovakia for the second World Cup in a row by a final of 3–1 led by Garrincha and Amarildo, in Pelé's absence, and retained the Jules Rimet trophy.
+In a rematch of the group stage, Brazil beat Czechoslovakia in the final 3–1 led by Garrincha and Amarildo, in Pelé's absence, and retained the title.
+This was the second successful defense of a World Cup title, after Italy in 1938, and the most recent.

-Colombia's Marcos Coll made World Cup history when he scored a goal direct from a corner kick (called an Olympic Goal in Latin America), the only one ever made in a World Cup, past legendary Soviet goalkeeper Lev Yashin.
+Colombia's Marcos Coll made World Cup history when he scored a goal direct from a corner kick (called an Olympic goal in Latin America), the only one ever made in a World Cup, past legendary Soviet goalkeeper Lev Yashin.